stevenelson35/stevenelson35.github.io/_posts/2022-07-14-a-capitol-day.md

 ![20220714_204404.jpg]({{site.baseurl}}/assets/media/20220714_204404.jpg)

 ![20220714_204305.jpg]({{site.baseurl}}/assets/media/20220714_204305.jpg)
-> When it is darkest, men see the stars.
+> When it's darkest, men see the stars.
 - Ralph Waldo Emerson

-Linda touched a snake Gopher Snake (aka bullsnake), the largest type of snake found in Iowa.
+Linda touched a Gopher Snake (aka bullsnake) named *Kisses*.
+That is the largest type of snake found in Iowa.
 ![20220714_142348.jpg]({{site.baseurl}}/assets/media/20220714_142348.jpg)

 Camilla also touched the snake.
 She told the care taker that she had touched a python when the zoo came to her school this spring.
 I did not touch the snake ;).